-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Groveport Community School's financial statements as a whole.
-The accompanying schedule of receipts and expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements.
-In our opinion, this information is fairly stated in all material respects in relation to the financial statements as a whole.
+We conducted our audit to opine on the financial statements that collectively comprise the School's basic financial statements taken as a whole.
+The accompanying schedule of expenditure of federal awards provides additional information required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is not a required part of the basic financial statements.
+The schedule is management's responsibility, and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+This schedule was subjected to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, this information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.